atulgupta01/EVA-Assignment/Assignment13/Readme.md

 1. Assignment_13_resnet
 2. Assignment_13_custom

-The different and implementation for both have been explained below
+The difference in the implementation for both have been explained below

 **Assignment_13_resnet**